s-20/unnamed/Skills.md

 Skills can be chosen from the list below.
 Hopefully, this table will cover most circumstances.
 If you need additional skills, or you want one that isn't covered below, make sure what you're adding isn't a [Trait](Traits.md), but otherwise have at it!

+>> Add a note about making up the skills you need

 *Descriptions to be added later; hopefully, you get the idea form the names lol*

 | **Skill Name** | *Description* |